RoyBerntsenDesign/Triquetra/README.md

 # Triquetra
-All in One 3D Printer Hotend Mount - X Carrier for MGN Rails and for V-Wheels - Direct Drive or Bowden
+All in One 3D Printer Tool Head - X Carrier for MGN Rails and for V-Wheels - Direct Drive or Bowden